divelab/GOOD/docs/source/configs.rst

    # object
    model_name = config.model.model_name

-Command line arguments
+Command-line arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Command line arguments play a totally different role compared to config files.
+Command-line arguments play a totally different role compared to config files.
 It provides config file choosing, arguments overwriting, and code hints for code-complete.
-In GOOD, we adopt `typed-argument-parser <https://github.com/swansonk14/typed-argument-parser#loading-from-configuration-files>`_ to organize and parse command line arguments.
+In GOOD, we adopt `typed-argument-parser <https://github.com/swansonk14/typed-argument-parser#loading-from-configuration-files>`_ to organize and parse command-line arguments.

-Arguments passed as command line arguments will overwrite arguments in config files.
+Arguments passed as command-line arguments will overwrite arguments in config files.
 For example:

 .. code-block:: shell